The History of Briar Cliff

 The sixties brought even more change, especially in the residential living area, when Alverno, Toller and Noonan Halls were completed.
 A new gymnasium, the Newman Flanagan Center, was constructed in 1982.
 In 1988, the Baxter-DiGiovanni Living & Learning Center became the first apartment-style living quarters on campus.
 The Stark Student Center opened in the fall of 2000.
 THE McCoy Arnold Center, an athletic training and fitness facility, opened in 2004; and facilities for student-athletes were further enhanced in 2012 with the acquisition of the Charger Dome indoor practice facility in South Sioux City, Neb.

-The 43,350-square-foot Stark Student Center opened in the fall of 2000.
-Facilities for student-athletes were further enhanced with the construction of the McCoy Arnold Center, completed in 2004, and the acquisition of the Charger Dome in South Sioux City, Neb., in 2012.
-Renovation of the main academic building, Heelan Hall, was completed in 2013.
+Renovation of the University’s main academic building, Heelan Hall, was completed in 2013.
 It included the addition of an 8,340-foot atrium, state-of-the art nursing, chemistry and biology laboratories and an integrated digital media lab.
 In 2015 Briar Cliff opened a secondary Sioux City campus, "Briar Cliff University at Mayfair," to support further graduate degree programming.
 The new campus contains-cutting edge health science laboratories and classroom space.

 While the mission of the University has not changed in more than 80 years, Briar Cliff continues to grow and expand, always placing the needs of students first.

 Classes started (all women) on Sept.
 18, 1930.